florentpoujol/PHP-Standard-Components/logger.md

 $logger->warning("OMG something is wrong", ["some" => "context"]); // with some context
 ```

+The log function creates a log record, that is processed by the other helpers.
-Each log record is internally an array containing these top level keys
+Each log record is internally an array containing these top level keys.

 - priority (int)
 - priority_name (string)